 The movements of the no-date Speedmaster Reduced watches went by different names over the years.
 First Caliber 1140 (1988), followed by Caliber 1141 (1996), then Caliber 1143 (1996), and finally Caliber 3220 (2000).
-Regardless of the name, the movement is a time-only ETA 2892-A2 base fitted with a Dubois Dépraz 2020 chronograph module.
+Regardless of the name, the movement is virtually the same – a time-only ETA 2892-A2 base fitted with a Dubois Dépraz 2020 chronograph module.
 The Omega Caliber 3220 offers users a 40-hour power reserve.

 Due to the movement, the layout of the Speedmaster Reduced dial has the trio of registers spread out quite significantly where they are almost touching the outer minute track.
 Compare that to the Speedmaster Professional models where the three sub-dials are positioned much closer to the center.
 Also take note of the “AUTOMATIC” label on the dial, just under the Omega Speedmaster logo.
 This takes the place of the “PROFESSIONAL” branding seen on the classic full-size model and denotes that the Speedmaster Reduced is powered by a self-winding movement.

 As Omega initially promised, the Speedmaster Reduced is a smaller and less expensive version of its more famous Speedy Pro brother.
 Some may also argue it is a more practical version thanks to its self-winding movement.
 A great looking chronograph at a reasonable price point, the Speedmaster Reduced continues to be a popular option in the secondary market – even if Omega no longer manufactures it.

 Although the Omega Speedmaster Reduced was discontinued in 2009, smaller Speedmaster watches still exits within the Omega catalog today in the form of the Omega Speedmaster Racing and Speedmaster 38 collections.
-The standard Omega Speedmaster Racing has a 44.25mm case diameter; however a 40mm version also exists (both with self-winding movements).
+The standard Omega Speedmaster Racing has a 44.25mm case diameter; however, a 40mm version also exists (both with self-winding movements).
 Additionally, the Speedmaster 38 is another smaller Speedmaster, with a 38mm case diameter, and offering a number of different colors and configurations aimed at women.

-Lastly the various vintage inspired Speedmaster watches like the First Omega in Space (FOiS) have vintage-inspired cases that do not have crown guards like the standard Speedmaster Professional models.
-Consequently the case diameter of these vintage inspired Speedmaster references measures 39.7mm, although the size difference is less noticeable among these when on the wrist.
+Lastly, the various vintage-inspired Speedmaster watches like the First Omega in Space (FOiS) have vintage-inspired cases that do not have crown guards like the standard Speedmaster Professional models.
+Consequently, the case diameter of these vintage-inspired Speedmaster references measures 39.7mm, although the size difference is less noticeable among these when on the wrist.